SEASON SUBSCRIPTIONS NOW AVAILABLE FOR SEASON 21!

 Directed by Matt Schwader

-Featuring KCAT Company Members Chioma Anyanwu, Hillary Clemens, Nedra Dixon, Jerry Mañan, and Victor Raider-Wexler.
-And more to be announced!
+Featuring Scott Cordes and Sarilee Kahn, and KCAT Company Members Chioma Anyanwu, Hillary Clemens, Nedra Dixon, Jerry Mañan, and Victor Raider-Wexler.

-Pairing one of the greatest plays ever written, with one of the world’s most celebrated Russian translators comes an exhilarating new version of Anton Chekhov’s Uncle Vanya.
+From one of the world’s most celebrated Russian translators comes an exhilarating new version of Anton Chekhov’s Uncle Vanya.
 “The most affecting version that I have ever seen… The first Vanya that brought me to tears and made me laugh in places I never had before.”
 (The New York Times).
-Mixing the tragic and the absurd in this study of Russian middle-class life, as Vanya and his niece Sonya care for the estate of Vanya’s brother-in-law.
-When the brother-in-law returns with a new wife, affairs are made known, flirtation brings disaster, and the lives of the family come undone.
+Chekhov mixes the tragic and the absurd in this study of Russian middle-class life.
+Vanya and his niece care for the estate of Vanya’s brother-in-law, but when that brother-in-law returns with a new wife, affairs are made known, flirtation brings disaster, and the lives of the family come undone.

 Deathtrap